syncfusion-content/blazor-docs/blazor/mention/getting-started.md

 ## Overview

-The Mention is a dynamic replacement of HTML select tags.
-It has a rich appearance and allows you to select a single value that is non-editable from a list of predefined values.
+The Mention component is often used in text-based input fields, such as in a messaging or social media application, to allow users to easily tag or mention other users or items in their text.
+When a user types an `@` symbol followed by a string of characters, the Mention component will display a list of suggestions based on the characters the user has typed.
+The user can then select one of the suggestions from the list or continue typing to narrow down the options.
 It has several out-of-the-box features such as data binding, filtering, grouping, UI customization and accessibility.

 ## Prerequisites